pageboard/pagecut/README.md

 - from(dom): returns attributes from a given DOM component node
 - to(attrs): returns a DOM component instance given a set of attributes Nodes with editable content must have a unique `coed-name` attribute.
+- init(pm): optional method that is called after pm initialization

 Content nodes are entirely handled by ProseMirror - those two methods do not deal with them at all.